omnivector-solutions/layer-thelounge/src/README.md

 `juju deploy thelounge`

 2. Add a user
-`juju run-action lounge-irc/0 add-user name=myname password=mypassword`
+`juju run-action thelounge/0 add-user username="myuser" password="mypassword"`

 3. Login to the webui with the user creds created in #2